Summer camps facing rocky start, uncertain future

 According to industry estimates, the U.S. has more than 14,000 year-round and summer camps serving 20 million campers annually.

-His staff of about 23 is hired, the water will be turned on soon and cleanup has begun.
+His staff of 70 is hired, the water will be turned on soon and cleanup has begun.
 Seven weeks cost $8,300.

 So far, just one family has canceled, with a promise to return next year.

-One of the most difficult things has been families delaying enrollment, Blank said.
+One of the most difficult things has been families delaying enrollment, Blanck said.
 Will there be a rush come June, or will he wind up running a smaller program?

 Todd Rothman, who owns Deerkill Day Camp in New York's Rockland County, is also planning as if he'll open, possibly with a delayed start.
 He usually opens June 29, serving about 800 campers through the summer.

-Note: This story has been corrected to show Forest Lake Camp has hired 70 people, not 23, and camp director’s last name is “Blanck,” not “Blank.”